ovh/design-system/packages/themes/README.md

 (you can found them using a search on `@include icon.ods-icon();` in the `ods/src/components` directory)

 /!\ Please check also the icon tags list on the storybook icon story (`storybook/stories/components/icon/icon.stories.ts`).

+## How to update theme generated variables?

+In each themes, there is a list of variables that comes from FIGMA.
+This list is generated and should not be updated manually.

+If some changes have been done on the FIGMA side, you can sync those back using the `design-tokens` workflow on the CI tool.

+At the end of the workflow you can download the generated archive and replace the `_variables.scss` file content with the newly generated list.

+/!\ The list may not be correctly sorted, so you may need to manually reorder it.